RaptorOne/SmartDevelop/SmartDevelop/SmartDevelop/Readme.txt

-SmartDevelop the thiny but intelligent Script IDE
+SmartDevelop the tiny but intelligent Script IDE, with powerful Intelli-Sense support.

 Copyright (c) 2011, Pascal Büttiker
 All rights reserved.

     SmartDevelop is free software: you can redistribute it and/or modify